gappeah/Music-player/README.md

 Installation:

 Install required libraries:
-    Bash

     pip install tkinter pygame mutagen customtkinter

 Usage:

 Run the music_player.py file using Python:
-    Bash

     python music_player.py

-    Click the "Choose Files" button to select MP3 files.
+* Click the "Choose Files" button to select MP3 files.
-    Use the playback controls to play, pause, stop, and navigate songs.
+* Use the playback controls to play, pause, stop, and navigate songs.
-    Adjust volume using the slider.
+* Adjust the volume using the slider.